Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/04-Create-a-Lake-Database.md

   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Summary

+In this lab, you have successfully modified container permissions within a Storage account, created a lake database in Synapse Studio, and built tables using both database templates and existing data.
+Additionally, you worked with lake database tables, gaining hands-on experience in managing and utilizing structured data within a Synapse environment.

 ## Review